 Living at BSU

 Students will live in campus housing on the Newton Park Campus of Bath Spa University.
 The accommodations consist of flats/apartments with single bedrooms, shared bathrooms, a shared kitchen, and a communal area for 8-12 students.
 Each student will receive a linen pack (sheets, towel, pillow, and comforter); however, students may also shop for room items once they arrive in England.
 Each flat’s kitchen will have plates, utensils, and pots/pans and BSU will have one week of groceries stocked in the kitchen, so students will have several days before they need to shop for meals.

-A meal plan of one meal per day in the campus cafeteria is included, and students will be responsible for their other meals (using the flat’s kitchen or purchased on campus or in Bath).
+A meal plan of one meal per day, M-F, in the campus cafeteria is included.
+Students will be responsible for their other meals; they can use the flat’s kitchen or purchase food on-campus and off-campus.
 There are several places on campus to buy meals and groceries, such as The Refectory, East Wing Coffee, Commons Café, and the Students Union.